 A. Generally.
-"Shared custody" as this term is used in Rule 90.3 means that each parent has physical custody of the child at least thirty percent of the year according to a specified visitation schedule in the decree (110 overnights).
+"Shared custody" as this term is used in Rule 90.3 means that each parent has physical custody of the child at least thirty percent of the year according to a specified visitation schedule in the decree.
 "Shared custody" as used in 90.3 has no relation to whether a court has awarded sole or joint legal custody.
 "Shared custody" is solely dependent on the time that the decree or agreement of the parties which has been ratified by the court specifies the children will spend with each parent.

 In order for a day of visitation to count towards the required thirty percent, the children normally must remain overnight with that parent.
+(Thirty percent of the overnights in a year total 110 overnights.)
 Thus, a day or an evening of visitation by itself will not count towards the total of time necessary for shared custody.
 Visitation from Saturday morning until Sunday evening would count as one overnight.
+However, the court may use another method of calculating the percentages of custody when counting overnights does not accurately reflect the ratio of expenditures by the parents.

 B. Calculation of Shared Custody Support.
 The calculation of support in shared custody cases is based on two premises.
 First, the fact that the obligor is spending a substantial amount of the time with the children probably means the obligor also is paying directly for a substantial amount of the expenses of the children.
 Thus, the first step in calculating shared custody support is to calculate reciprocal support amounts for the time each parent will have custody based on the income of the other parent.
+This is done without regard to the reduction to the minimum obligation for an obligor below the federal poverty guidelines, or the \$84,000 income cap.
+However, a parent's annual support amount for purposes of this calculation will be a minimum of \$600.
 The support amounts then are offset.